 Environmental Health & Safety (EH&S) Departments at colleges or universities are traditionally responsible for planning, implementing, and administering the campus’ EH&S program, and for providing training and inspection to ultimately ensure compliance with OSHA regulatory safety standards.
 Compliance with these laws ensures an environmentally safe place to work and study for faculty, staff, students, and visitors.

 “We have been trying to think globally in all our initiatives and to develop an improved laboratory safety culture throughout the UC system.
-Now other institutions can benefit from our efforts to improve their own safety systems by simply customizing parts of this Laboratory Safety Fundamentals course,” said UC Davis’ EH&S Director, Erike Young.
+Now other institutions can benefit from our efforts to improve their own safety systems by simply customizing parts of this Laboratory Safety Fundamentals course.” -- Erike Young, EH&S Director at University of California

 This course is designed to assist in maintaining a safe work environment.
 It covers the rights and responsibilities of a laboratory researcher.
 It also describes the University’s responsibility for maintaining a safe work environment.
 The course was developed for researchers, students and faculty working in a university or college research laboratory.